Keyboard shortcuts

 • Decide runtime: wasmi vs WAMR (recommendation above).

-• Land this proposal and the matching docs/plans/wasi-host-adapter.md ralphex plan.
+• Land this proposal and the matching docs/tasks/ task record for the first WASI host-adapter slice.

 • Resolve cross-cutting open questions §1, §3, §6, §7, and §8 below (the §8 vendoring posture decision gates the W.1 scaffold layout).

-Deliverable: agreed proposal + plan file.
+Deliverable: agreed proposal plus dispatchable task record.
 No code.

 Phase W.1 — capos-wasm host process scaffold (no WASI yet)